 Michael Oborne is a software developer on the ArduPilot project since 2010.
 Developing Mission Planner the GCS used by a large part of the autopilot community.
 Maintaining a feature complete GCS, while innovating to keep at the forefront of where this technology is taking us, with privacy and safety in mind.

 Craig Elder is an Electrical Engineer with over 27 years of ocean engineering and ROV design.
-Since 2011 Craig has been the manager of the of the ArduPilot project first as Director of Engineering for 3DR and currently as the Technical Manager for the Linux Foundation Dronecode Project.
+Since 2011 Craig has been the manager of the of the ArduPilot project first as Director of Engineering for 3DR, then as the Technical Manager for the Linux Foundation Dronecode Project,and now as one of the founders of the ArduPilot Initiative.
 In the past Craig has designed hardware and written control systems for many vehicles.
 Now days he spends more time doing engineering and project management as well as systems engineering and mentoring other people doing vehicle development.

 Tom is Senior Embedded Systems Engineer at Airphrame and is a seasoned engineer with a background in electronics, firmware and autopilot development since 2005.
 At Airphrame, he leads the R&D for flight development and is the firmware maintainer of their ArduPilot-based fleet.
 Before joining Airphrame, Tom worked at Trimble in the Agriculture divison on their ground-based automated farming technologies.